natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: H_b=\frac{0.88}{k}tanh\left ( \gamma \frac{kh}{0.88} \right )
    :label: Hb

 where :math:`k` is the wavenumber, the ratio of length between two wave crests (called wavelength) :math:`L` to :math:`2\pi`, and :math:`\gamma` is a calibration parameter called the breaking index.
-In our model, we take the default :math:`\gamma` value proposed by Battjes and Stive (1985):
+In the model, we take the default :math:`\gamma` value proposed by Battjes and Stive (1985):

 .. math:: \gamma=0.5+0.4 \tanh\left ( 33\frac{H_o}{L_o} \right )
    :label: gamma